chabok-io/chabok-client-flutter/CONTRIBUTING.md

 And copy last version of iOS framework into the `/ios`:

 #### With breaking changes
-If it has some breaking changes first follow the bellow instruction.
+If it has some breaking changes first follow the above instruction.
 After that if breaking changes includes code changes, don't forget apply all changes in `/Classes/ChabokpushPlugin.m` bridge class.
 The `chabokpush.dart` is a simple bridge for connect the native module and Dart module.